-Subject to annual parliamentary approval.
+^{} Subject to annual parliamentary approval.

-With regard to the organisation's efforts to combat corruption and misuse of funds, a number of safeguards and policies have been developed to address these issues, which are found to adequately address the risks entailed.
+With regard to the organisation's efforts to combat corruption and misuse of funds, a number of safeguards and policies are developed addressing these issues, which are found to adequately address these risks.

 7. Risks and responses